 Avoid Speeding Penalty Points

 In Ohio, convictions for most moving violations and a few equipment violations carry points.
 Most of them are between 2 points and 4 points.
 The Bureau of Motor Vehicles keeps track of the points on a driver’s record.
 When a person accumulates 12 points within 24 months, the BMV issues a six-month license suspension of your license.

 Pleading down to a lesser offense in court or convincing a judge or prosecutor to dismiss the charge altogether will spare you any points.

 Protect your CDL and Driving Job

-Possibly Have Charge Dismissed
+Possibly Have your Speeding Ticket Charge Dismissed

 Traffic courts in Ohio require the police officers or state troopers who issue tickets to show up to give evidence against the drivers they cited for speeding, failing to yield or what-have-you.
 When the law enforcement official does not appear, the judge has the option of setting a new trial date, accepting a plea, or dismissing the case.
-It is very important not to admit fault when facing a Columbus traffic ticket.
+It is very important not to admit fault when facing a Ohio speeding ticket.
 As the warnings indicate, “anything you say can and will be used against you in court.
 While no Columbus Ohio speeding ticket attorney would ethically advise basing an entire defense strategy on the hope that the officer who issued the ticket does not make it to court, drivers should know that their right to face their accuser will be upheld in traffic court.